s-damian/rust-solana-wallet/README.md

 ```
 cargo run from_mnemonic "fit refuse hotel collect tortoise race rail weasel little medal couch remember"
 ```

+You will be prompted to enter a passphrase (leave blank to not use one).

 * Example of result: